 - Quick tip: Don’t know Photoshop?
 Use Canva to create your custom video thumbnail.
 They even have hundreds of premade YouTube thumbnail templates that you can use as a starting point.

 - Keep it simple.
-Even though YouTube recommends using a size of 1280×720, the thumbnail itself will usually be pretty small.
+Even though YouTube recommends using a size of 1280×720 pixels, the thumbnail itself will usually be pretty small (especially in Google search results).
 Keeping your photo simple will make it easier for people to understand what it’s about.
-For example, check out this screenshot of a YouTube video in a Google search result.
-The width is 120px on that lil’ guy!

 3. Be deliberate with your links.